marianadrgomes/411Team3/docs/assignment_3_tech_stack.md

-We chose Node.js and (database name here)
-Why we chose node:
-- It has many built in functions, and we can do both back end and front end with it.
-In creating a node project, we can hit GET/POST routes to APIs and forms, and render data using a templater (PUG).
-We decided to choose this framework because it's easy to work with and all in one.
-Plus, we get access to NPM packages that we can simply install and easily use.
+We chose Node.js because it has many built in functions, and allows us to do both back-end and front-end.
+Creating a Node project allows us to hit GET/POST routes to APIs and forms, and render data using a templater (PUG).
+This framework is easy to work with, which is an aspect we wanted since some of us do not have a lot of experience working with frameworks.
+Additionally, we get access to NPM packages that we can easily install and use.

-- We bounced between Node and Django, but since some teammates are comfortable with the javascript language and Node framework, most of us are not well-versed in Django nor know much about it, we thought it would be best to stick to something that is more familiar to at least some of us.
+We were debating between Node and Django.
+We ultimately chose Node because some teammates were comfortable and had experience with Javascript and the Node framework, while we had only a few members who had some experience with Django.
+We decided that Node would cause us less problems, since people who are already experience with Node can help those who are less experienced.
+Since some of us are new to group work, frameworks, and APIs, we decided to choose something familiar.

+We have not chosen a database yet since we don't know the exact details of our project.
+We intend to look into different databases and see what would match our projectbest.